 Name Due Date

 Parents,

-for each book for the a appropriate form.
+for each book for the appropriate form.
 These log books this summer.
-Please list the title and your swill be a useful tool in tracking your child's remmer Reading Logs to your child's 3rd grade teading! eading and
+Please list the title and your signature as will be a useful tool in tracking your child's reading and mmer Reading Logs to your child's 3rd grade teacher the first eading!

 Book 1

 Title Parent Signature

-response for each boo Write 4 complete ser questions you may us - What is the ch - What is he/sh - What was his/ - Have you ever - What would you k.
-Intences about one of the CE is as a guide to answer just Inaracter's name?
-The like?
-Describe the character part in the story?
-If the done or wanted to do some eter. ere was a problem in the story, how did he/she thing similar that this character dies in the stor cter if you were the author to this story? ng are handle it?
+lines where your child will write the responses are response for each book.
+Write 4 complete sentences about one of the CF questions you may use as a guide to answer just - What is the character's name? - What is he/she like?
+Describe the character

+What was his/her part in the story?
+If there was a problem in the story, how did he/she handle he/she he/

+1

+2

+3